Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 - Dropping at from level 3 and above results to loosing 10 points for each level.
 - Climbing to a cube or a cylinder adds 10 points.

+## Goal
-When the player reaches level N then he gets 100 points and one life.
-In addition a red cube appears at level 2*N with the same properties as the magenta cube, the user has time depending on the size he gave to reach the red cube cube and climb on it.
-If the player succeeds he wins the game in every other in any other case the player loses the game.
+When the player reaches level N instantly gets 100 points and one life.
+In addition a red cube appears at level 2*N with the same properties as the magenta cube and player has  a time limiy depending on N to reach the red cube cube and climb on it.
+If the player succeeds he wins the game otherwise it is game over.

 ## Cube Colors
+The color of a cube indicates the amount of cubes that can be colected from that cube

-- Green: 4 remaining
+- **Green:** 4 cubes
+- **Yellow:** 3 cubes
+- **Red:** 2 cubes
+- **Blue:** 1 cube
+- **Cyan:** 1 cylinder

 ## Controls
 - \<p\>